 The Company has entered into several interest rate swap contracts and interest rate cap agreements as economic hedges against the variability of future interest rates on its variable interest rate borrowings.
 The Company's interest rate swaps economically fixed the interest rates on each of the loans to which they relate and the interest rate cap contracts have economically limited the interest rate on the loans to which they relate.
-The Company has not designated any of these derivatives as fair value or cash flow hedges for accounting purposes.
+The Company has not designated any of these derivatives as hedges for accounting purposes.
 See Note 11 - Fair Value Measurements for additional information regarding the fair value of our interest rate contracts.

-The Company also entered into foreign currency forward contracts as economic hedges against the variability of foreign exchange rates on future international investments in 2013.
-These forward contracts economically fixed the currency exchange rates on each of the investments to which they related and all but one forward were settled prior to December 31, 2013 for a total gain of \$4.3 million.
+The Company also entered into foreign currency forward contracts as economic hedges against the variability of foreign exchange rates on future international investments in 2014.
+These forward contracts economically fixed the currency exchange rates on each of the investments to which they related.
 The Company did not designate any of these contracts as fair value or cash flow hedges for accounting purposes.
 See Note 11 - Fair Value Measurements for additional information regarding the fair value of our foreign currency forwards.